Racial segregation in the United States: Sports

 Segregation in sports in the United States was also a major national issue.
-In 1900, just four years after the US Supreme Court separate but equal constitutional ruling, segregation was enforced in horse racing, a sport which had previously seen many African American jockeys win Triple Crown and other major races.
+In 1900, just four years after the US Supreme Court "separate but equal" constitutional ruling, segregation was enforced in horse racing, a sport which had previously seen many African American jockeys win the Triple Crown and other major races.
 Widespread segregation also existed in bicycle and automobile racing.
 In 1890, segregation lessened for African-American track and field athletes after various universities and colleges in the northern states agreed to integrate their track and field teams.
 Like track and field, soccer was another which experienced a low amount of segregation in the early days of segregation.
 Many colleges and universities in the northern states allowed African Americans to play on their football teams.

 Segregation was also hardly enforced in boxing.
 In 1908, Jack Johnson became the first African American to win the World Heavyweight Title.
 Johnson's personal life (i.e. his publicly acknowledged relationships with white women) made him very unpopular among many Caucasians throughout the world.
 In 1937, when Joe Louis defeated German boxer Max Schmeling, the general American public embraced an African American as the World Heavyweight Champion.

 In 1904, Charles Follis became the first African American to play for a professional football team, the Shelby Blues, and professional football leagues agreed to allow only a limited number of teams to be integrated.
 In 1933, the NFL, now the only major football league in the United States, reversed its limited integration policy and completely segregated the entire league.
 The NFL color barrier permanently broke in 1946, when the Los Angeles Rams signed Kenny Washington and Woody Strode and the Cleveland Browns hired Marion Motley and Bill Willis.

 Prior to the 1930s, basketball saw a great deal of discrimination as well.
 Blacks and whites played mostly in different leagues and usually were forbidden from playing in inter-racial games.
 The popularity of the African American Harlem Globetrotters altered the American public's acceptance of African Americans in basketball.
 By the end of the 1930s, many northern colleges and universities allowed African Americans to play on their teams.
 In 1942, the color barrier for basketball was removed after Bill Jones and three other African American basketball players joined the Toledo Jim White Chevrolet NBL franchise and five Harlem Globetrotters joined the Chicago Studebakers.